Samuel-Bachorik/PyTorch-AI-road-detection-concurrent_training/README.md

 # Run with pretrained model
-If you want to run inference with pretrained model - (you can choose)- [Models](https://github.com/Samuel-Bachorik/PyTorch-AI-road-detection-classification/tree/main/Models)<br/>
+If you want to run inference with pretrained model you need to download model trained wieghts - (you can choose)- [Models](https://github.com/Samuel-Bachorik/PyTorch-AI-road-detection-classification/tree/main/Models)<br/>

 In `segmentation_inference` set model Path <br/>